GavinHigham/Tiny-Universe-Engine/README.md

 Sock is a free 3D game engine that I'm making in my free time as a hobby and learning project.
 Sock sort of stands for Simple OpenGL C. The 'k' is silent.

-I'm using the project as a means to learn OpenGL, to develop my C style and practices on a large-ish project, and to learn computer graphics techniques such as deferred rendering, stencil-buffer shadows, procedural generation, physically-based rendering, and more.
+I'm using the project as a means to learn OpenGL, to develop my C style and practices on a large-ish project, and to learn computer graphics techniques such as deferred rendering, stencil-buffer shadows, procedural generation, erosion simulation, physically-based rendering, and more.
 Eventually I hope to turn it into a nice lightweight space exploration game.

 Currently the project is only maintained for OSX, as I develop on a somewhat-dated but still adequate 2011 MacBook Pro 13".